 - give details of how notices may be sent to the applicant (for example, a postal or email address).

-Please note: The Australian Government Department of Education and Training does not hold school records relating to individual students.
+Please note: The Australian Government Department of Education does not hold school records relating to individual students.
 If you wish to access such records, please contact the relevant State or Territory education department.

 Applications to the department may be sent to the department in one of the following ways:

 Please note: This email address is for applications for documents under the FOI Act only.
 The department is unable to respond to non-FOI related enquiries sent to this email address.
 If you have a general enquiry for the department, you can contact the department by using the online enquiry form.

 To the address of any central or regional office of this department specified in a current telephone directory.

 We prefer that you mail your request to the following address: